 Answer: Yes, you can request a later game on Friday and let us know the best time possible.
-However, over 65% of the teams that are competing come in from out of town so if this request is critical, we recommend registering early since requests are prioritized based on the order of completed team registrations.
-In other words, if more than one team requests the same start time, the team that registered first will get it.
-No games will start before 4:30 PM on Friday.
+We recommend registering early since requests are prioritized based on the order of completed team registrations.
+Over 65% of the teams that compete are traveling from out of town.
+So if scheduling is critical, register early.
+If more than one team requests the same start time, the team that registered first will get it.
+No games will start before 4:00 PM on Friday.

 Question: Is it possible to schedule my team’s first game on Saturday morning?

 Answer: Yes, but there are two things to consider.
-First, if you don’t have any games on Friday you will very likely have a minimum of 4 games on Saturday.
+First, if you don’t have any games on Friday you will most likely not get your full amount of guaranteed games.
 Second, requests are filled based on the order of registration.
-So if we run out of Saturday morning game slots, teams that registered later will still have scheduled games on Friday.
+So if we run out of Saturday morning game slots, teams that registered late will still have scheduled games on Friday.

 Question: My team does not want to play on Sunday.
 Can I request that my teams not have any Sunday games?

 Answer: Yes, but there are a few things to consider.
-First, this would only apply to 16U and 17U division teams.
-15U teams and younger will all be done on Saturday night.
-Second, if you are not playing a scheduled game on Sunday then you may only get to play 3 games.
-Third, if you know that you are not going to play on Sunday, please indicate this when you register your team.
+If you are not playing a scheduled game on Sunday then you may not get your full amount of guaranteed games.
+If you know that you are not going to play on Sunday, please indicate this when you register your team.
 Remember, you are playing against another team that may want to play on Sunday and if you don’t show up, you are costing them a game.
 If you let us know, we can help schedule around that so everyone will be happy.

 Question: How do you do your scheduling?

-Answer: We currently use webware via Tourney Machine that helps keep everything organized and allows us to publish our results online in nearly real time.
+Answer: We currently use webware that helps keep everything organized and allows us to publish our results online in nearly real time.